Auction Terms Glossary

 Houses, land, and commercial buildings are often referred to as Real Property.

 The minimum price that a seller is willing to accept for a property to be sold at auction.
 Also known as the reserve price.

 The need to provide a tax exemption certificate will vary from state to state in the U.S. If you are a dealer, call to ask what will be needed.
 If you have a dealer number for tax exemption purposes, carry it with you when you attend auctions.

-A method of sale utilized where confidential bids are submitted to be opened at a predetermined place and time.
-Not a true auction in that it does not allow for reaction from the competitive market place.
+This method of sale is not widely utilized where confidential bids are submitted to be opened at a predetermined place and time.
+This is not a true auction in that it does not allow for reaction from the competitive market place.

 Entity that has legal possession, (ownership) of any interests, benefits or rights inherent to the real or personal property.

 A live auction conducted in person in front of bidders as well as an internet bidding audience simultaneously.